 What this pattern costs you over time

 Time loss is noticeable.
 The deeper cost is training.
-When you practice rapid switching, sustained focus can become uncomfortable.
+When you practice rapid switching, mastering the executive mindset for peak performance can become uncomfortable.
 Reading feels slower.
 Deep work feels harder to enter.
 Even conversations can feel less stimulating right after a long phone session.

 Many people also notice a contrast effect.
 After a high-novelty feed, ordinary life can feel flat for a while.
 Life did not become boring.
 Your nervous system is saturated.